indigofishy/Skout_AutoLike_AutoGreeting/README.md

 # skout_auto_like-reply
 It is a simple script that run on pc that auto like and reply on SKOUT, a dating app.

+Require a PC system, a source-code editor (eg.VSCODE) and pip selenium installed

 Please make amendments to the code as per your need.

 # 1. Objectives This script serves 3 main objectives:
+This script serves 3 main objectives:

-1. Click the "Interested" button on 30 people's profiles.
+1. Click the "Interested" (like) button on 30 people's profiles.

 2. Click the "Meet" button and send a greeting to 15 people.